riyaj5246/tinymesh/README.md

 *   **MacOS** - Apple Clang 11.0 (MacOS 11.7)
 *   **Linux** - LLVM Clang 11.0, GNU C Compiler 9.4.0 (Ubuntu 22.04 LTS)

+### Branch Info

+Successful Optimizations:
+- all: Holds all working optimizations such as unordered map, JEmalloc, and compiler flag optimizations.
+- compiler_flags: Contains the compiler optimizations in the main CMake file.
+- kmak/allocator: Contains the JEMalloc allocator switching.
+- unordered_map: Replaces an inefficient data structure with an unordered map

+Attempted Optimizations:
+- heap-optimization: Optimized simplify QEM by using an alternative heap construction method.
+- prev: Changes to halfedge.h where we add a previous pointer instead of just traversing the list to get the item before.
+- kmak/remesh-indices-randomization: This branch stores code for the remesh function's randomization indices vector where we replace a custom loop with library functions that do the same thing.

+Note: There are other branches that contain other experimental work for you to explore as well.

 ### Library and examples (C++)

 You can build a shared library and all the examples by `CMake` with the following commands.
 We ran and tested our implementation on the CS 598 APE VM.